While divorce is a situation that no married couple wants to encounter, it sometimes is the next best step for a failing relationship.

 - Natural impotency: if a spouse cannot produce the means for a child and it’s proven as a naturally occurring situation

-- Unknown pre-marriage pregnancy: if the wife was pregnant by someone other than spouse before the marriage and it was unknown to the marrying spouse
+- Unknown pre-marriage pregnancy: if the wife was pregnant by someone other than the spouse before the marriage and it was unknown to the marrying spouse

 - Idiocy: a spouse may be deemed not intelligent enough to continue with the marriage